How Rodgers And Hammerstein Revolutionized Broadway

 GROSS: OK.
 So that was Richard Rodgers in 1960.
 Todd Purdum, what were some of the other differences that Rodgers faced writing with Hammerstein as opposed to with Larry Hart?

-GROSS: This is FRESH AIR.
-And if you're just joining us, my guest is Todd Purdum, who you might know as a political journalist with Vanity Fair and with Politico.
-But now he's written a book about Rodgers and Hammerstein.
-It's called "Something Wonderful."
-So a beautiful song from "Carousel" is "If I Loved You."
+GROSS: So a beautiful song from "Carousel" is "If I Loved You."
 And Stephen Sondheim, who was mentored by Oscar Hammerstein - and Hammerstein was like a surrogate father for Sondheim - he called "If I Loved You" probably the singular, most important moment in the evolution of contemporary musicals.
 What does Sondheim think is so important about that song and how it's done in the show?

 And what the effect of it is that in these 15 or so minutes of the scene, they're falling in love in front of our eyes.
 And by the end of the song, by the end of the scene, we feel it.
 We understand how they got there, which is a pretty fast - you know, it's zero to 60 in five seconds in a way.
 But because of the way the dialogue blends in and out of the music - and there's also - during the spoken dialogue, there's musical underscoring in the way there might be in a movie.
 So it has the effect of heightening the emotion of the scene.
 It's extremely naturalistic.
 But it's also almost operatic in its impact and in its emotional power.